PistonDevelopers/VisualRust/README.md

 ## Features

-* Project support
+* Project support based on Cargo
 * Syntax highlighting
 * Autocomplete
 * Go to definition
-* MIEngine-powered debugging featuring
+* Debugging for both MSVC and GNU toolchains
   * Conditional breakpoints
   * Watch window (with the ability to change the runtime state)
   * Immediate window (with the ability to change the runtime state)